Mamma Mia! Original Cast Recording: 5th anniversary edition

 The album was re-released in 2004, five years after its initial release to commemorate the musical's 5th anniversary.
-The new edition contained the original 24 tracks as well as three bonus tracks: the encore versions of "Dancing Queen", "Mamma Mia", and "Waterloo".
+The new edition contained the original 24 tracks, although "The Name of the Game" had been truncated, as well as three bonus tracks: the encore versions of "Dancing Queen", "Mamma Mia", and "Waterloo".

 Another 5th anniversary release, which debuted in 2006, commemorates the Broadway production, which debuted in 2001.

 Also included is a deluxe souvenir booklet complete with lyrics and glimpses of Donna Sheridan in international productions, and a bonus DVD that basically gives a behind-the-scenes look at the musical as well as glimpses of international productions of the musical.
 An additional bonus feature includes clips of the West End cast singing "Money, Money, Money" and "Dancing Queen", as well as fond memories from original Broadway cast members Joe Machota and Tina Maddigan, who play the roles of Sky and Sophie, respectively.